Flyers–Rangers rivalry: 2010–present

 During the 2014–15 season, the two teams met three times in late November, including the Thanksgiving showdown.
 The Rangers won all three of these in an 11-day span; backup goaltender Cam Talbot shut out the Flyers in the first two meetings and Henrik Lundqvist stood in net for the third.
 Flyers won the fourth a final meeting in the second half of the season.
 The following year the Flyers won each of the first two matchups between the teams: the first one being a 3–2 shootout victory, the second being a 3–0 shutout.
 The Rangers won the next one in an overtime shootout.
 The fourth meeting which was in Philadelphia was filled with physical aggressive play from both ends.
 Wayne Simmons received a game misconduct for punching Rangers' captain Ryan McDonagh in the jaw after the defenseman hit him with a high stick.
 Several roughing, slashing and fighting penalties were assessed throughout the game, and the Flyers scored a powerplay goal.
 The Rangers tied the game with their net empty at 2–2 with under 13 seconds remaining in regulation, then won the game in yet another shootout.

 Causes

 The rivalry stems and attributes to two factors.
 Both teams are in the same division and the proximity between the cities of New York City and Philadelphia, which are approximately 90 minutes apart by car.
 The Rangers' fanbase comes from the New York metropolitan area, which includes southern Connecticut, and northern and central New Jersey and the Lower Hudson Valley.
-Conversely, the Flyers' fanbase generally draws from the Delaware Valley (the Philadelphia metropolitan area), which includes Southeastern Pennsylvania, central New Jersey south of Princeton, southern New Jersey, northern Delaware and extreme northeast parts of Maryland.
+Conversely, the Flyers' fanbase generally draws from the Philadelphia metropolitan area, which includes southeastern Pennsylvania, central New Jersey south of Princeton, southern New Jersey, northern Delaware and extreme northeast parts of Maryland.

-The New York City–Philadelphia rivalry is evident in other sports (for example, the Mets–Phillies rivalry in Major League Baseball, Eagles–Giants rivalry in the National Football League), and the New York Red Bulls-Philadelphia Union rivalry in Major League Soccer.
+The New York City–Philadelphia rivalry is evident in other sports (for example, the Mets–Phillies rivalry in Major League Baseball, Eagles–Giants rivalry in the National Football League), and the New York Red Bulls–Philadelphia Union rivalry in Major League Soccer.